-Figure 11.23.
+Figure 11.21.
 Point Source Photometry tab

-This mode is reserved for observers who want to target a source that is completely isolated and point-like, or smaller than one blue matrix (approx. 85 arcseconds).
-It uses chopping and nodding, both with amplitude of 1 blue matrix, and dithering with an amplitude of a single pixel.
+This mode is reserved for observers who want to target a source that is completely isolated, point-like, smaller than one blue matrix (approx. 50 arcseconds) and relatively bright.
+It uses chopping and nodding, both with amplitude of 1 blue matrix, and dithering with an amplitude of a 2.66 blue channel pixels.